 The 1st leader defaults to offering support, this culture of entitlement and mistrust breeds out of whomever the last person is in the leader’s ear.

 The protecting leader is very supportive of everyone, so everyone’s opinion is right (in their mind).

-On the flip side, the leader who defaults to only offering challenge creates a culture of fear and manipulation.
+On the flip side, the 2nd leader defaults to only offering challenge.
+This leader creates a culture of fear and manipulation.

-The dominating leader always knows best, and everyone falls in line, lest they become the next victim of the leader’s outrage.
+The dominating leader believes they always know best.
+Everyone falls in line, lest they become the next victim of the leader’s outrage.